-The mission of South Hills School of Business & Technology is to prepare students for jobs in the community; jobs that do, in fact, exist.
+The mission of SHSBT is to prepare students for jobs in the community.
 In addition, we offer qualified individuals the means to start and the encouragement to continue the lifelong growth process through higher education.
-South Hills School of Business & Technology has the obligation to create an educational atmosphere that will not only foster the highest standard of excellence in all students but also help those students to develop an awareness of social responsibility and ethical behavior.
+SHSBT has the obligation to create an educational atmosphere that will not only foster the highest standard of excellence in all students but also help those students to develop an awareness of social responsibility and ethical behavior.

-In order to accomplish this goal, South Hills School of Business & Technology established the following objectives: (1) the recruitment of secondary school graduates who are basically qualified to meet the educational standards of the school; (2) the training of students in the vocational skills required for an entry-level job; (3) the instilling of attitudes which will be helpful in obtaining and retaining a job; (4) the placement of students in jobs that fit their talents, skills, maturity and experience by screening each graduate and giving specific aid in techniques for interviewing and applying for a job; and (5) the continuing serves.
+In order to accomplish this goal, SHSBT established the following objectives: (1) the recruitment of secondary school graduates who are qualified to meet the educational standards of the school; (2) the training of students in the vocational skills required for an entry-level job; (3) the instilling of attitudes which will be helpful in obtaining and retaining a job; (4) the placement of students in jobs that fit their talents, skills, maturity and experience by screening each graduate and giving specific aid in techniques for interviewing and applying for a job; and (5) the continuing evaluation and assessment of employers in the area which the school serves.

 Our faculty and staff members are aware of these objectives and they conscientiously strive to help each student accomplish them.
-In furtherance of these objectives, the educational standards at South Hills School of Business & Technology are maintained at a consistently high level in order to challenge the student and produce a graduate that is dependable and well prepared.
+In furtherance of these objectives, the educational standards at SHSBT are maintained at a consistently high level in order to challenge the student and produce a graduate that is dependable and well prepared.

-Through a continuous evaluation of the school by the faculty, staff and students, South Hills School of Business & Technology prides itself in being a flexible educational institution, constantly striving to meet the changing needs of business and industry.
+Through a continuous evaluation of the school by the faculty, staff and students, SHSBT prides itself in being a adaptable educational institution, constantly striving to meet the changing needs of business and industry.

-South Hills School also takes great pride in the caring attitude of the faculty and staff members.
+SHSBT also takes great pride in the caring attitude of the faculty and staff members.
 This attitude is imparted to the students with encouragement, dedication and a real interest in each student's wellbeing and academic progress.

-Students at South Hills School are not just names or numbers.
+Students at SHSBT are not just names or numbers.
 They are individuals with needs, talents and skills.